SK Roudnice nad Labem

 SK Roudnice nad Labem is a Czech football club located in Roudnice nad Labem in the Ústí nad Labem Region.
-It currently plays in the Okresní přebor – Litoměřice, which is in the eighth tier of Czech football.
+It currently plays in the I. A třída, Ústecký kraj (level 6), which is in the sixth tier of Czech football.
 Since 2011, Roudnice has been a farm team for Czech First League side FK Teplice.

+History

 The club was promoted to the Bohemian Football League in 2011 after finishing second in Divize B in the Czech Fourth Division.
 Champions SK Viktorie Jirny decided not to promote.